jarlerik/musical-disco/README.md

-Messing around with Rancher, Kubernetes and Drone CI in the DO.
+#Messing around with Rancher, Kubernetes and Drone CI in the DO.

+## TODOS